Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: PM-based analytical predictions

 where $\gamma$ denotes the Lorentz factor between the two incoming worldlines.
 We recall that $\gamma$ is equal to the rescaled EOB effective energy, $\gamma=E^{\rm eob}_{\rm eff}/\mu$, which is related to the (real) total energy of the system by

-When considering spinning BHs, the PM expansion is modified because of the spin-induced multipolar structure of spinning black holes.
-More precisely, the multipolar structure of Kerr black holes is polynomial in the Kerr parameters $a_i=S_i/m_i$ (with dimension of length), so that each spin-order, $O(S^m)$ involves a $m$-th order polynomial in the two dimensionless ratios $a_i/b$ between $a_i$ and the impact parameter $b$.
-[Note that $a_i/b$ does not involve a power of $G$, contrary to the basic PM expansion in powers of $Gm_i/b$.]
-When using $L= P_{\rm cm} b= G \mu M \ell$ instead of $b$, and $S_i$ instead of $a_i$, each spin order with be accompanied by a corresponding power of $S_i/\ell$.
+When considering spinning BHs, the PM expansion is modified because of the spin-induced multipolar structure of BHs.
+More precisely, the multipolar structure of Kerr black holes is polynomial in the Kerr parameters $a_i=S_i/m_i$ (with dimension of length), so that each spin-order, $O(S^m)$ involves a $m$-th order polynomial in $a_1$ and $a_2$.
+In the current PM literature on spinning bodies, it is usual to consider the Kerr parameters (or ``ring radii") $a_i$, as expansion parameters independent of the basic PM expansion parameters $Gm_1$, $Gm_2$.
+In other words, one uses a double expansion in powers of $Gm_i$ (PM expansion), and in powers of $a_i$ (spin expansion).
+This leads to a double counting $(n,m)$, in which the PM order $n$ counts the (sum of the) powers of $Gm_i$, while $m$ counts the (sum of the) powers of $a_i$.
+However, one must remember that we are interested in the dynamics of spinning BH's for which we have the inequality $a_i \leq G m_i$.
+Therefore, a term of order $(Gm)^n a^m$ is of real PM order $n+m$.
+This issue must be kept in mind, and will come back in our discussion below, but, for compatibility with the literature, we will continue to refer to a term of order $(Gm)^n a^m$ as being formally of $n$-PM order.

+The natural dimensionless expansion parameters associated with the PM and spin expansions are $Gm_i/b$ and $a_i/b$ where $b$ denotes the impact parameter.
+We will, instead of $b$, use the (rescaled) angular momentum $\ell \equiv L/(G m_1 m_2)$, with $L= P_{\rm cm} b$.
+We also utilize $S_i= m_i a_i$ as spin variables, so that each spin order will be identified by a corresponding power of $S_i/\ell$.
 One then writes the combined PM, and spin, expansion of the scattering angle as (in the spin-aligned case)